infobip/payment-plugin-appcelerator-titanium/README.md

-# appcelerator_mpayments Module
+# Centili Mobile Payments Module for Appcelerator Titanium

 ## Description

 This project is Titanium Module which can be merged with your Titanium project and enable you to use Centili Mobile Payments system.
+This is module for Android only.

-## Accessing the appcelerator_mpayments Module
+## Accessing the module

 To access this module from JavaScript, you would do the following: